Conditional cash transfer: Long-term Effects

-Beyond the short-term effects of accessing cash, increasing consumption, schooling, and health expenditure, etc. Conditional cash transfers (CCTs) also have long-term effects in different areas.
+Beyond the short-term effects of accessing cash, increasing consumption, schooling, and health expenditure, etc. CCTs also have long-term effects in different areas.
 Researchers have investigated how CCT affects households in the long term in terms of economic resilience.
 These studies examine whether early exposure to CCTs strengthens households’ ability to overcome future shocks and improves adult socioeconomic pathways.
 Additionally, CCT also improves these households’ intergenerational mobility.
 It generates positive spillover effects for the next generation.
 Lastly, CCT deeply benefits these households with positive health and demographic complementary effects.

 Economic resilience of CCT

-A study in 2025 used administrative data from Ecuador’s Human Development Grant(HDG) to track children with CCT into childhood, examining how prior exposure to the conditional cash transfer (CCT) influenced their education level, household income, and economic resilience during the COVID-19 pandemic.
+A study in 2025 used administrative data from Ecuador’s Human Development Grant(HDG) to track children with CCT into childhood, examining how prior exposure to the CCT influenced their education level, household income, and economic resilience during the COVID-19 pandemic.
 The study found that there are no robust effects across the entire sample, but it indicates that for these rural children exposed to CCT, the program increases 5-10 percentage points during COVID-19.
 This implies that the CCT improves the economic resilience of these households in the event of an economic shock in the future.